-Pre-requisites: FILM 1100 - GFA Introduction to On-Set Film Production with a minimum grade of 'C'
+- Pre-requisites: - o FILM 1100 GFA Introduction to On-Set Film Production

 FILM 2010 Advanced Skills for Film and Television Production I (3)

 Reinforcing the foundational knowledge gained in Film 1010 & 1020, reinforce the structure embedded in the hierarchy and work environment found in the Film and Television Production Industry.
 Emphasis is placed on the students understanding of the fundamental elements, principles and theories of film production, including the classical stage, set and location environments.
 Hands on instructional exercises reproduces production department environments, responsibilities, protocols, etiquette and ethics used daily by production assistants.